ArmindoFlores/MineScript/README.md

    1. Install [antlr4](https://www.antlr.org/download.html) and its [python targets](https://pypi.org/project/antlr4-python3-runtime/).
    2. Run the command `java org.antlr.v4.Tool -Dlanguage=Python3 -visitor -no-listener MineScript.g4` on the MineScript directory.
-   3. To turn your code into a minecraft datapack, use `MineScript.py yourfile.ms` on the command line
+   3. To turn your code into a minecraft datapack, use `MineScript.py --file yourfile.ms` on the command line

-   Alternatively, you can download the binary file [here](https://github.com/ArmindoFlores/MineScript/releases/download/v1.0.0-alpha/minescript.exe)
+   Alternatively, you can download the binary file [here](https://github.com/ArmindoFlores/MineScript/releases/download/v1.0.0-beta/minescript-x86.exe)

 __Documentation:__